 This weekend is honestly so much more than any of those words.
 Yes, we’ll have aspects of a retreat (spa treatments, yoga, and time away from our regular responsibilities), but we’ll also take advantage of conference-style educational sessions about topics that impact our lives as extranjeras.
 We’ll be meeting future friends with similar interests like in a meetup, and we’ll be forging connections that strengthen our social (and professional) networks.
 Transcending definitions, this is truly an Experience.

-Extranjera Experience will officially kick off Friday, July 12 at 6:30pm with an opening circle and welcome dinner.
+Extranjera Experience will officially kick off Friday, July 12 at 6:30pm with an opening circle, followed by our welcome dinner.

 Extranjera Experience will officially end Sunday, July 14 with a final session and closing lunch at 1:30pm, but we’ll have a pool party going until 6.